 Recognizing the value of “uncoupling” and working together to “uncouple” benefits everyone — especially your children.
 While the “leaver” often experiences relief and readiness to move on, the spouse who feels “left” and the children are generally much further behind in adjustment to the divorce or separation-related changes.

 “Un-coupling” skillfully while parenting provides continuity in family life for kids.
 Unskillfully, it exposes conflict.
 You’re called to do this “un-coupling” while simultaneously interacting with your former spouse about and for the children.
-Done skillfully, you both provide an integrated sense of family for the children.
+Done skillfully, you both provide a new integrated sense of family for the children.

 From The Co-Parents’ Handbook by Karen Bonell